alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 --------------------------

 This coin flip strategy works when $$A$$ and $$B$$ are integers, but fails when they are arbitrary reals.
-For instance, when $$A = 1.3, B = 1.4$$, the coin flip strategy would switch on $$\ge 2$$ flips for both envelopes $$A$$ and $$B$$.

 So, how is this strategy extendable?
-The intuition behind why the coin flipping strategy worked is that even though we assume nothing about the other envelope, we can act in a way that is less likely to switch while on the greater envelope.
+The intuition behind why the coin flipping strategy worked is that the amount in the current envelope gives a decision boundary for our random process.
+In the coin flip strategy (REPHARSE to avoid using coin flip twice), the random process is a sample from the geometric distribution with parameter $$p=1/2$$.
+This distribution is discrete, but nothing stops us from using a continuous probability distribution instead.
-(AGAIN BAD WORDING)

-Formalizing the switching strategy gives

-- Inspect amount $$X$$ inside the envelope.
-- Sample a $$Y$$ from the geometric distribution with $$p = 1/2$$.
-- Switch if $$Y \ge X$$.
-Otherwise, do not switch.

-The only reason this fails for some envelope values $$A, B$$ is because the geometric distribution is discrete.
-If we sampled from a continous distribution instead, the scheme should extend to all reals.
-(Technically, we need to sample a distribution with a probability density function that is positive over $$[0, \infty)$$, but most common distributions satisfy this.)
+(Technically, we need to sample a distribution with a probability density function that is positive over $$(-\infty, \infty)$$, but most common distributions satisfy this.)

 For simplicity, sample from the normal distribution $$N(0,1)$$.
 The final scheme is